 After you have made any changes to the UEFI settings, you can restart your Surface by:

-- In Surface UEFI menu, choose Exit, and click on Restart Now
+- In the Surface UEFI menu, choose Exit, and click on Restart Now

 The first displayed page when you enter UEFI settings is PC information page.
 On the page, you can find out more information about your device identities such as Model, System UUID (Universally Unique Identifier), Serial Number, and Asset Tag.
 Moreover, it also displays all important system other components version that you might need for troubleshooting.